6 Days12,516 Ft.

 Water sources: Bring your water bottles

-As the last day was so pleasing and awe- inspiring, you must have kept all the memories close to your heart to cherish them your whole life as Kauri pass trek will end this day and you will find your way back to Joshimath via Auli where on the way you can capture the beauty of Auli too, that is so wonderful ad unusual and will make your whole trek the best of all the time.
+As the last day was so pleasing and awe- inspiring, you must have kept all the memories close to your heart to cherish them your whole life.
+So, Kauri pass trek will end this day and you will find your way back to Joshimath via Auli where on the way you can capture the beauty of Auli too.

 Kuari pass trek is as easy to moderate trek so this is the best answer for beginners.

 This trek will give you everything what you expect in a trek like Snow, - zero temperature, meadows, forest, river, valleys, The Great Himalaya and its endless range, beautiful views of Nanda Devi, Dronagiri, Chaukhamba, Neelkanth.

 You will find a glimpse of Uttarakhand culture while trekking.

 Trekking Kuari pass, no doubt, is one of the most thrilling adventure one could ever have in his/her life.
 With an elegance of nature and unmatchable experience of the pristine mountain ranges, trekking stands out among all the adventures across the world, but nothing comes free, there are certain aspects of the trekking which one needs to consider while he/she is making up his/her mind for trekking.
 Here’s a list of some basic requirements which one would need during his/her camp trekking.
 Let’s pay some heed to these requirements for trekking.

 A high-quality backpack with an ease of carrying facility with durable and stern straps is one of the important things that you’d need during the entire trekking.
 The easier it’s to carry, the more fun you can have during your trek.